tklepacki/testcon-vrt/README.md

 - **Node.js**
   - https://nodejs.org/en

-## Weryfikacja środowiska
+## Environment Verification

 ### Git:

-- Utwórz fork repozytorium: https://github.com/tklepacki/tada-vrt na swoim prywatnym koncie GITHub.
-Jeśli nie masz konta na GitHub, utwórz go wcześniej.
+- Fork the repository: https://github.com/tklepacki/tada-vrt to your private GitHub account.
+If you don’t have a GitHub account, create one beforehand.
-- Sklonuj sforkowane repozytorium (ze swojego prywatnego konta) `git clone https://github.com/tklepacki/tada-vrt.git`
+- Clone the forked repository (from your private account) `git clone https://github.com/tklepacki/testcon-vrt.git`
-- Wejdź do folderu z repozytorium i upewnij się, że projekt został pobrany.
+- Enter the repository folder and make sure the project has been downloaded.

 ### IDE

-- Otwórz folder projektu w swoim IDE.
+- Open the project folder in your IDE.

 ### Docker

-- Wpisz w konsoli: `docker -v` po czym upewnij się, iż została podana informacja o wersji zainstalowanego Dockera
+- Type in the console: `docker -v` and ensure the installed Docker version is displayed.
-- Wpisz w konsoli: `docker-compose -v` po czym upewnij się, iż została podana informacja o wersji zainstalowanego Docker-Componse
+- Type in the console: `docker-compose -v` and ensure the installed Docker-Compose version is displayed.

 ### Node.js

-- Wpisz w konsoli: `node -v` po czym upewnij się, iż została podana informacja o wersji zainstalowanego Node.js.
+- Type in the console: `node -v` and ensure the installed Node.js version is displayed.
-- Wpisz w konsoli: `npm -v` po czym upewnij się, iż została podana informacja o wersji zainstalowanego npm'a.
+- Type in the console: `npm -v` and ensure the installed npm version is displayed.

-## W razie problemów
+## In case of issues

-W razie jakichkolwiek pytań lub problemów z wykonaniem instrukcji pisz na mój adres e-mail: *t.klepacki@wp.pl*
+If you have any questions or problems with following the instructions, please email me at: *t.klepacki@wp.pl*